This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

-A dog’s growth plates typically close at around nine to eleven months old.
-When this happens, the dog is unlikely to grow much taller or longer.
-They may continue to fill out and lose that gangly puppy look, but they are about as big as they’re going to get.
+- When this happens, the dog is unlikely to grow much in weight or height.
+They may continue to fill out and lose that gangly puppy look though.

-It’s important to understand that 9-11 months is the average age.
+- It’s important to understand that 9-11 months is the average age.
 The actual age can vary depending on breed size and other factors.
-Small dogs, for example, may stop growing in as little as six months, while bigger dogs may continue to grow beyond the year mark.

 Breed Size

-• Small breeds, like the Dachshund and Corgi, reach their full size between eight and 12 months, but may do so sooner.
+- Small breeds, like the Dachshund and Corgi, reach their full size between eight and 12 months but may do so sooner.

-• Medium-sized breeds, like the Collie, stop growing within the eight to 12 month range.
+- Medium-sized breeds, like the Collie, stop growing within the eight to 12-month range.

-• Large breeds (breeds that reach 50 to 100 pounds in adulthood) generally finish growing between 10 and 16 months, but may continue filling out longer.
+- Large breeds (breeds that reach 50 to 100 pounds in adulthood) generally finish growing between 10 and 16 months, but may continue filling out longer.

-• Finally, giant breeds usually stop growing around 10 to 16 months, like large breeds, but some continue to grow until they’re 18 months or even older.
+- Finally, giant breeds usually stop growing around 10 to 16 months, like large breeds, but some continue to grow until they’re 18 months or even older.

 For this reason, discuss switching to adult food with a vet, as they have experience judging the growth of a wide range of breeds.